vespa-engine/blog/_posts/2023-08-09-accelerating-transformer-based-embedding-retrieval-with-vespa.md

 observe how they impact NDCG@10.
-This setup is a slightly unusual experimental setup since instead of calculating the overlap@10 between exact and approximate, we are using the NDCG@10 retrieval metric directly.
-In the context of dense text embedding models for search, we believe this experimental setup is the best as it allows us to quantify the exact impact of introducing approximate search techniques.
+This setup is a slightly unusual experimental setup since instead of calculating the overlap@10 between exact and approximate, we are using the NDCG@10 retrieval metric directly. **In the context of dense text embedding models for search, we believe this experimental setup is the best as it allows us to quantify the exact impact of introducing approximate search techniques**.

 There are two [HNSW index time](https://docs.vespa.ai/en/reference/schema-reference.html#index-hnsw) parameters in Vespa.
 Changing any of those requires rebuilding the